-The same cookbook explains that Mexican cuisine occasionally utilizes the “strange” vegetable, “verdolagas,” which is Spanish for purslane!
-If you don’t know purslane (Portulaca oleracea) already, you should.
-This garden weed is extremely nutritious raw, supposedly containing more omega 3 fatty acids than some fish oils.
+If you don’t know purslane already, you should.
+This garden weed is extremely nutritious raw, a good vegetable source of Omega 3 fatty acids, among other nutrients.
 It is so ubiquitous that people weed it out of their gardens and toss it into the compost heap without a second thought.
-Purslane’s fleshy leaves are also common alongside sidewalks, where the plant can often be found growing in abundance.
+Purslane’s fleshy leaves are also common along sidewalks, where the plant can often be found growing in abundance.

 - 2 handfuls of tortilla chips